farstack/udisks2-snap/docs/reference/snap-configuration/automount.md

    into a CD drive.
  * **Storage device is not a system device.** If the system is running from a removable device all partitions on that device are ignored as they contain sensitive data.
-If a snap would get access for example to the EFI boot partition it could modify boot relevant things and hijack the whole system.
+If a snap would get access, for example, to the EFI boot partition, it could modify boot-relevant things and hijack the whole system.
  * **Storage device is not already mounted.** If the storage device is already mounted in */media* it will not be mounted again.

-If all requirements are fulfilled by a storage device partitions of the device are mounted in */media* in a directory specific for the *root* user.
-The path follows generally this schema: */media/<user>/<storage device id/name>*
+If all requirements are fulfilled by a storage device or some of its partitions, they are mounted in */media* in a directory specific for the *root* user.
+The path generally follows this schema: */media/<user>/<storage device id/name>*

 ## Enable Automount